VHDL/pyVHDLModel/doc/GettingStarted.rst

 ************

 The pyVHDLParser is a token-stream based parser creating a code document object model (CodeDOM) derived from pyVHDLModel.
-Actually, pyVHDlModel was originally part of that parser, until it got refactored into this standalone package so multiple frontends (parsers) and backends (analysis tools) can use this VHDL language model as a common API.
+Actually, pyVHDLModel was originally part of that parser, until it got refactored into this standalone package so multiple frontends (parsers) and backends (analysis tools) can use this VHDL language model as a common API.

 .. warning:: Currently, pyVHDLParser is not aligned with latest updates in pyVHDLModel.